 You probably have dozens or even hundreds of posts in your content archive.
 So if you’re not looking back to see what’s resonating, you’re ignoring a huge data point.

 But what metrics should you look for?
 You could measure things like bounce rate, time on page, social shares, and more.
-Yet if you want a blog that generates leads, you should focus on post that received the most conversions.
-That is, visitor-to-contact conversions.
-And not only new contacts (which might include spam or low-quality submissions), but new contacts that are actually qualified leads.
+Yet if you want a blog that generates leads, you should focus on the post that received the most conversions.
+That is visitor-to-contact conversions.
+And not only new contacts (which might include spam or low-quality submissions) but new contacts that are actually qualified leads.

 This metric will point you to blog post ideas that resonate with your target prospects, not just anyone.
 To simplify this, install Google page analytics extension for chrome to see sessions with conversions on page

 By tracking keyword performance, you can also get your finger on the pulse of what people are searching for.
 You can make use of a keyword tracker like HubSpot to see how a term performs over time.
 If you notice searches are increasing, it may be time to strike on a particular topic.
 And if your own content is improving in ranking, it may be the momentum you need to create more content on the topic.

 As an SEO tip, don’t focus all your efforts on one keyword, though.
 Spread out your keywords semantically around one core topic.